DaChese/DriveShare_ClassProject/README.md

 Aldo Medina and Rania Dayekh

-DriveShare is a car-sharing web app built with Node.js, Express, SQLite, and vanilla HTML/CSS/JavaScript.
+DriveShare is a car-sharing web app built with Node.js, Express, SQLite, and HTML/CSS/JavaScript.
 It focuses on the main owner and renter flows while also showing six design patterns.

 ## Overview